KingJA/LoadSir/README.md

 ### :bulb: About placeholder effect
 The effect of placeholder is just like the library [ShimmerRecyclerView](https://github.com/sharish/ShimmerRecyclerView) works.
 LoadSir do the similar job only through a PlaceHolderCallback, just a custom ***Callback***.
-That feeling was amazing :)
+That feeling was amazing. :ghost:

 ## ProGuard